What happened when we went behind the scenes at Britain’s Got Talent - TheNewsTrace

 Britain’s Got Talent is again this Saturday April 11th with Simon Cowell, Alesha Dixon, Amanda Holden and David Walliams returning to the judging panel, and hosts Ant and Dec there to cheer on performers from the wing.

-Prepare for a brand new batch of dancers, comedians, choirs, acrobats and even some performing canines as the nation reveals off their best skills.
+Prepare for a brand new batch of dancers, comedians, choirs, acrobats and even some performing canines as the nation reveals off their best abilities.

-We had been fortunate sufficient to be invited to an audition in London again in January, the place we received to see the whole day play out – from the giant queues of followers ready exterior to get in, to the acts warming up backstage and the judges arriving collectively.
+We have been fortunate sufficient to be invited to an audition in London again in January, the place we obtained to see the total day play out – from the giant queues of followers ready exterior to get in, to the acts warming up backstage and the judges arriving collectively.

 Right here’s what happened when we went behind-the-scenes at BGT…